Essential Spring Property Maintenance Tips

-A: Generally most landlords are ok with this, provided it’s an improvement.
-However, if you would like to change the garden in any way, you MUST get the landlords approval, so always ask.
+Generally, most landlords are ok with this, provided it’s an improvement.
+However, if you would like to change the garden in any way, you MUST get the landlord’s approval, so always ask.
 This even applies to planting some new flowers.
 The odd plant or 2 may not seem like much, but there might be a valid reason why certain plants wouldn’t work for the property.
 Failing to have the landlord’s permission could result in a charge to return the garden to the way it was.

-A: As a tenants you can have social events in your garden such as a party.
-You are responsible though for everything that then goes with that.
+As a tenant, you can have social events in your garden, such as a party.
+You are responsible, though, for everything that then goes with that.
 This makes you responsible for noise, nuisance or damage caused, together with tidying up any mess.
 If a landlord wanted to restrict any activities, it would need to be explicitly written into the tenancy agreement.

-A: There is no obligation for a landlord to provide garden maintenance equipment.
-The reason being, it can lead to additional risks for both landlord and tenant.
+There is no obligation for a landlord to provide garden maintenance equipment.
+The reason is, that it can lead to additional risks for both landlord and tenant.